 top of page

-Innovation and creativity have shaped societies globally, yet many inventors, particularly those of African American descent, remain unsung heroes.
+Innovation and creativity have shaped societies globally.
+Yet, many inventors, particularly those of African American descent, remain unsung heroes.
 This blog post sheds light on the remarkable contributions of these pioneers, showcasing inventions that have transformed lives and industries in profound ways.

-The Historical Context
+The Historical Context of African American Inventions

 Robert Bridges Forten: Innovations in Astronomy